3ConstArt3/Lexarithmos/README.md

  * `Dictionary format`: Store the phrase and its numerical information, in a **JSON** file, which updates after each insertion or deletion.
  * `Basic operations`: Addition, Deletion and Search.

-**Note**: The map isn't random as it may seem!
+**NOTE**: The map isn't random as it may seem!
 On the contrary, it is a recent historical discovery at an archaeological site in Greece, which makes it even more intriguing!💭

 ## Dictionary form